 I’ve found a few interesting things (and one really cool thing!)… but others’ opinions on this topic would also be welcomed.

-There are two main things that are important here:
+There are 2 main things that are important here:

-#1 How to keep your toilets clean; and
+- How to get your toilets clean (quickly!); and

 Personally, I don’t feel like most of us need too much instruction on how to clean a toilet.

-But believe it or not, there’s plenty of info about it on the Net.
-Much more than on how to buy a toilet seat (…which amazes me).
+Still, there’s plenty of info about how to do it on the Internet — much more than there is on how to buy a toilet seat (…which amazes me).

 The biggest reason we had to ditch our old toilet seats after only 5-1/2 years was the fact that they were stained blue from all the cleaners we’ve used on them through the years.

-And there were actually parts of the seats that were worn down to the bare (brown) wood.
-And while Jim usually has “toilet cleaning duty”, I’m pretty sure he’s not an avid scrubber.
+And there were actually parts of the seats that were worn down to the bare (brown) wood; they were white when we bought them.

-Up til now, we haven’t really found “the best” toilet cleaner, so we’ve pretty much just been buying whatever is on sale.
-You hope it’s not another blue one… but you never really know until you get it home and try it.
+Up til now, we hadn’t really found “the best” toilet cleaner, so just bought whatever was on sale.
+Sometimes, you hope it’s not another blue one — yet you never really know until you get it home and open the bottle.

-Fast-forward through all the products we’ve tried and now we’ve finally found one we love!
+Fast-forward through all the products we’ve tried in the past to now.
+We have finally found one we love!